AlexIoannides/elasticsearchr/README.md

 ```

 ## Elasticsearch 101
 If you followed the installation steps above, you have just installed a single Elasticsearch 'node'.
 When **not** testing on your laptop, Elasticsearch usually comes in clusters of nodes (usually there are at least 3).
-The easiest easy way to get access to a managed Elasticsearch cluster is by using the [Elastic Cloud][es_cloud] managed service provided by [Elastic][elastic] (Amazon Web Services offer something similar too).
-For the rest of this brief tutorial I will assuming you're running a single node on your laptop.
+The easiest easy way to get access to a managed Elasticsearch cluster is by using the [Elastic Cloud][es_cloud] managed service provided by [Elastic][elastic] (note that Amazon Web Services offer something similar too).
+For the rest of this brief tutorial I will assuming you're running a single node on your laptop (a great way of working with data that is too big for memory).

 In Elasticsearch a 'row' of data is stored as a 'document'.
 A document is a [JSON][json] object - for example, the first row of R's `iris` dataset,